-The table set forth on the next page reflects the amount of compensation that would have been payable to the NEOs in the event of termination of employment, including certain benefits upon an involuntary termination related to a Change in Control, under the terms of the 2019 Severance Plan and equity award agreements, as applicable.
+The table set forth on page 51 reflects the amount of compensation that would have been payable to the NEOs in the event of termination of employment, including certain benefits upon an involuntary termination related to a Change in Control, under the terms of the 2019 Severance Plan and equity award agreements, as applicable.
 Certain terms used in the chart are defined in the 2019 Severance Plan or applicable award agreement.
-The amounts shown assume a termination effective as of December 31, 2021, and reflect the terms of the employment transition agreement entered into with Mr. Kellow on March 18, 2021.
-The severance amount for Mr. Williamson is based on his termination date of January 9, 2022.
+The amounts shown assume a termination effective as of December 31, 2022.
 The actual amounts that would be payable can be determined only at the time of the NEO's termination.